 - Restitution obligation issued under Title 18 of the U.S. Code

-- In a case under Chapter 11 and 13 a debtor does not receive a discharge until the plan payments have been completed unless the debtor is entitled to a hardship discharge.
+- In a case under chapters 11 and 13, a debtor does not receive a discharge until the plan payments have been completed unless the debtor is entitled to a hardship discharge

 Q: How often can a debtor receive a discharge?

 A: Individuals can only receive a Chapter 7 discharge once every eight years.
 Other rules may apply if you previously received a discharge in a Chapter 13 case.
 A Chapter 7 debtor will not be granted a discharge from dischargeable debts if granted a Chapter 13 discharge in a case filed within eight years before the date of the filing of this Chapter 7 petition unless the payments under the Chapter 13 plan totaled at least:

-- 100 percent of the allowed unsecured claims; or
+- 100% of the allowed unsecured claims; or

-- 70 percent of the allowed unsecured claims and the Chapter 13 plan was proposed by the debtor in good faith and was the debtor’s best effort.
+- 70% of the allowed unsecured claims and the Chapter 13 plan was proposed by the debtor in good faith and was the debtor’s best effort.

 Q: What factors should be considered when selecting between filing Chapter 7 and Chapter 13 bankruptcy?